 Artist impression of Bacchus Marsh Station layout

 Continuous 24-hours works - 12.01am Monday 24 June – 11.59pm Sunday 7 July

 While coaches replace trains, we will undertake the following works:

 Bacchus Marsh Station

-- Tree and vegetation removal will occur as needed on the north side for car park works
+- Tree removal from the north side car park and along the rail corridor